 In January 2016, a grand jury indicted Encinia for perjury after a review of his vehicle’s dashboard camera footage showed him reaching into Bland’s vehicle to pull her out and threatening her with a Taser – directly controverting his official report that she cooperated with his request to exit the car on her own before assaulting him.
 Encinia was fired shortly thereafter, and he and Waller County were sued by Bland’s family.

-The county and Encinia’s former employer, the Texas Department of Public Safety, reached a $1.9 million settlement in September ...
+The county and Encinia’s former employer, the Texas Department of Public Safety, reached a $1.9 million settlement in September 2016.
+According to attorney ...

 In a December 15, 2016 ruling, the Arkansas Supreme Court ordered a trial court to re-sentence a prisoner who was illegally sentenced to an extra 10 years in prison.
 The Court issued the order even though it dismissed the prisoner’s appeal of his petition for judicial review challenging the illegal sentence.